toasterparty/metroid-prime-plandomizer/README.md

 3. Copy the `world_layout.json` file of the plando you wish to play into the root directory
 4. Run `patch.bat` (or `patch.sh` on linux) and wait for patching to complete
 5. Load `prime_out.iso` into your Dolphin, Wii, TI-84 etc. You are ready to play!
+6. Note that as you play, you may encounter non-vanilla doors types.
+Click [here](https://github.com/blakespangenberg/metroid-prime-plandomizer/blob/main/doc/doors/readme.md) to view a list of all the new door types and their vulnerabilities.

 # How to Make a Plando
 1. Make a copy of `/plandos/_template/world_layout.json` and open in a text editor.
 This file contains a preset for all vanilla item locations, elevator destinations and door colors.